5 Amazing Things to Do in Iceland in Winter (Epic Experiences!)

 Good to know: Pretty much every town in Iceland has a swimming pool heated with geothermal energy, saunas, and hot tubs.
 These local pools offer great value for your money and going for a swim is one of the best things to do on cold dark winter evenings in Iceland!

-TIP: Blue Lagoon, Sky Lagoon, Secret Lagoon, Fontana Wellness are all very popular and so it’s best to book your tickets in advance.
+PRO TIP: Blue Lagoon, Sky Lagoon, Secret Lagoon, and Fontana Wellness are all very popular, so it’s essential to book your tickets in advance.

 The five previously mentioned winter experiences in Iceland are each worth a trip to Iceland in winter.
 But of course, there are many more things to do and experience in Iceland in winter!

-Here are some more ideas for fun winter activities in Iceland:
+Here are a few more ideas for fun things to do in Iceland in winter:

-Also Reykjavik city has a lot to offer in winter, with interesting museums, great restaurants, and lots of fun tourist attractions.
-New Year’s celebrations in Reykjavik are also well-known as the biggest party in town!
-So if you are visiting Iceland in winter, be sure to spend plenty of time in the city!
+Reykjavik city has a lot to offer in winter too, with interesting museums, great restaurants, and lots of fun tourist attractions.
+New Year’s celebrations are amazing too So if you are visiting Iceland in winter, be sure to spend plenty of time in the city!

 READ ALSO: Top Things to Do in Reykjavik

-TIP: To make your Iceland trip truly enjoyable, you need to travel well prepared.
-Make sure to check our tips for packing for Iceland in winter and also our guide with some of the most important season-specific tips for visiting Iceland in winter.
+TIP: To make your Iceland trip truly enjoyable, travel well prepared.
+Make sure to check our tips for packing for Iceland in winter, and also our guide with some of the most important season-specific tips for visiting Iceland in winter.

 More tips for your winter trip to Iceland: